bmc52/rust-hello-world/README.md

-# rust-hello-world
-This repository is for practicing the GitHub Flow.
+This is Brandon Chang, a senior majoring in information technology.